 The minority interests in property partnerships consist of the outside equity interests in ventures that are consolidated with the financial results of the Company because the Company exercises control over the entities that own the properties.
-The equity interests in these ventures that are not owned by the Company, totaled approximately \$3.6 million and \$12.5 million at March 31, 2007 and December 31, 2006, respectively.
+The equity interests in these ventures that are not owned by the Company, totaling approximately \$3.6 million at March 31, 2007 are included in Minority Interests on the accompanying Consolidated Balance Sheets.